 Major the Lion was part of a show at Magic Mountain called Animal Chatter.
-It featured a variety of animals including reptiles, exotic birds, elephants, cubs and at least one king of beasts.
+It featured a variety of animals including reptiles, exotic birds, elephants, cubs, and at least one king of beasts.
 Very little has been formally reported about Major.
 Most of what I was able to find were anecdotes in public posts on Facebook.
-One comment reported that Major’s tail had been bitten off.
+According to one person, Major’s tail had been bitten off.
 Hopefully, not by a young Gen-Xer.
-Ha!

 The 1970s Were Kind of Dangerous

-My friend Peggy and I got lucky once scraping our knees at the same time on the gravel playground of Giberson Elementary.
-Therefore, we promptly solidified our bond by rubbing our wounds together to become “blood sisters.”
+My friend Peggy and I got lucky once scraping our knees at the same time on the gravel playground at Giberson Elementary.
+We promptly solidified our bond by rubbing our wounds together to become blood sisters.
 My dad swabbed those same scrapes with pinkish-orange Mercurochrome, which burned like hell.
 The amber glass bottle of antiseptic had a faded yellow label and lived inside our medicine cabinet my entire childhood and youth.
 I kid you not, in 1975, it was an artifact from his Korean War-era days.

 Routine and Unimabinable Escapades

 Ultimately, between drinking from a lead-laden garden hose to crossing a state highway with my friend Cindy to buy her mom cigarettes, my Gen-X childhood was one unimaginable escapade after another.
-Above all, however, these events and experiences were quite routine.
+At the same time, these events and experiences were routine.
 The smalltown carnival swings spun me against the dark West Texas sky.
 The same sky over which a young girl my age went missing.
 I heard about her while passing through the living room while my mom watched The Love Boat.
 I was 10.

-And, then there were the hitchhikers my father picked while I slept in the back window of his old automobile.
-(There were so many old cars.)
-And, the downtrodden people he brought home for dinner, all in service to the local ministerial alliance.
+There were also the hitchhikers my father picked while I slept in the back window of his old automobile.
+Also, the downtrodden people he brought home for dinner, all in service to the local ministerial alliance.